 What forms are used for student ratings?

 Faculty members complete a Faculty Information Form for each course being surveyed.
 This allows them to tailor results for each course by identifying which of the 12 learning objectives are relevant to their courses.
-For assistance in filling out this form, ask a classroom consultant for advice or visit the IDEA Center website for details on how to choose learning objectives most commonly associated with specific disciplines: http://www.theideacenter.org/category/helpful-resources/support-student-ratings-instruction/faculty-information-form.
-Useful documents you will find on this page of the IDEA website are: the DirectionsToFaculty, Some Thoughts on Selecting Learning Objectives, Sample Syllabi showing how learning objectives were integrated, and a video on completing the Faculty Information Form.
+For assistance in filling out this form, ask a classroom consultant for advice or download this guide on choosing learning objectives most commonly associated with specific disciplines.
+Other documents you might find useful are: DirectionsToFaculty, Some Thoughts on Selecting Learning Objectives, Sample Syllabi showing how learning objectives were integrated, and a video on completing the Faculty Information Form.